SilasBerger/taketok/README.md

 **Here's what these fields mean:**
 * `videoOutputDir`: Where `taketok` puts all downloaded videos
 * `whisperModel`: The whisper transcription model to be used (`tiny` | `base` | `small` | `medium` | `large`)

+### Step 3.1: Import source links
+Create a file `<taketok_home>/source-links.txt`, to which you can add any links to be imported into the database, one link per line.
+This is a temporary solution for getting source links into the DB until there is a UI.

+With the virtual env activated (`source ./venv/bin/activate`), run

+`python insert_source_links_from_file.py`

+from the `dev` directory, to go through this file and insert all links not yet present in the database.
+This is hard-coded to the `default` configuration for now.

 ### Step 4: Run it!
 _With the virtual env activated (`source ./venv/bin/activate`)..._